Homemade Umeshu (plum wine) and Ume Hachimitsu Sour (ume honey-vinegar drink)

 Ingredients and supplies

-To make umeshu, you need three ingredients: unripe green ume plums, rock sugar (called kouri zatou (氷砂糖) or ‘ice sugar’ in Japan) and shochu or shouchuu or another flavorless distilled alcoholic beverage, such as vodka.
+To make umeshu, you need three ingredients: ume plums (ripe or unripe, but ripe has more fragrance), rock sugar (called kouri zatou (氷砂糖) or 'ice sugar' in Japan) and shochu or shouchuu or another flavorless distilled alcoholic beverage, such as vodka.
 Rock sugar is preferred because it melts slowly, but you could also use granulated sugar.
 (You can buy rock sugar at General Asian/Chinese grocery stores - maki)

 For equipment, you need a large, wide mouth glass jar with an airtight lid.
 I use a very large canning jar with a snap-on lid with a rubber gasket.
 You could also use a screwtop lid.
 The jar should be large enough so that when you put the ume plums, sugar and shochu in, it should only come to about half of the height.